 Babies Have a Natural Dive Reflex

-It may seem hard to believe, but infants are actually more predisposed to be successful at swim lessons than an older child or even toddler.
+It may seem hard to believe, but infants are actually more predisposed to be successful at swim lessons than an older child or even toddler, making the early years the best age to start swim lessons.
 I mean, think about it.
 Your kid just spend nine months under water, so it’s pretty much their natural habitat!
 After birth, this reflex is known as the mammalian diving reflex and it’s actually about so much more than just knowing to hold their breath.

 According to Popular Science, “When the face of an infant is exposed to cold water, the heart slows down and blood is shifted away from the peripheral muscles to conserve oxygen for the brain and heart, and they typically hold their breath.”
 If you want to test this, but are afraid of dunking your baby, blow a little puff of air in their face and watch what they do!
 See the way they hold their breath?
 That’s part of the dive reflex in action!